skip to main content

 Most states require that you designate a registered agent for your business, and Florida is no exception.
 A registered agent acts as the state's means to communicate with a business and is responsible for receiving legal and official documents related to the business.

 A registered agent can be anyone you wish, with one small caveat.
 The registered agent must have a physical address in Florida.
 In other words, a P.O.
 Box is not allowed as a registered agent address.
-This means a member of the limited liability company can act as the registered agent if desired, or a third-party registered agent service like MyCorporation can be used.
+This means a member of the Limited Liability Company can act as the registered agent if desired, or a third-party registered agent service like MyCorporation can be used.

 Why designate a third party to act as my registered agent?

 It should be noted that registered agent information is made publicly available.
-This can cause privacy concerns for business owners who do not wish to list their personal contact information on the internet for everyone to see.
+This can cause privacy concerns for business owners who do not wish to list their personal contact information on the Internet for everyone to see.
 It is also common for the registered agent to become a target of spam or robocalls since this private information is relatively easy to obtain.

 Another issue that may arise is that in the case of a lawsuit, these documents would be hand delivered directly to the registered agent.
 In the case that you used your business location for this purpose, this could occur in front of your customers.
 This is why many business owners opt for a third-party registered agent service such as MyCorporation to act as a registered agent on behalf of their business.